 Example: On rural highways the application of rumble strips can recapture the driver’s attention when they drift out of the lane due to distraction or fatigue.
 In newer vehicles, lane-keeping technologies can provide similar benefit.

-2. Accommodating Human Injury Tolerance – Safe Systems are designed to reduce or eliminate opportunities for crashes resulting in forces beyond human endurance.
+2. Accommodating Human Injury Tolerance – A Safe System is designed to reduce or eliminate opportunities for crashes resulting in forces beyond human endurance.

 Example: Where pedestrians and vehicles need to occupy the same space – such as urban crosswalks – reducing vehicle speeds through the use of lower speed limits combined with road design changes can reduce the likelihood of fatal collisions with pedestrians or bicyclists.